 Council liaison at DREAMS.
 Casey enjoys writing and performing comedy and serves as the Marketing Director for The Pineapple-Shaped Lamps comedy troupe.
 He also pursues his musical passions through

 drumming and ukulele.
 Casey additionally enjoys a good pizza pie, fresh baked chocolate chip cookies, and a funny movie.
 But nothing brings Casey more joy than working with the kids of today, helping them learn, grow, and prepare to conquer the challenges of tomorrow.

-Kevin has worked and volunteered with youth nonprofits for over 5 years, serving in roles ranging from program coordinator to director of business and finance.
+Kevin has worked and volunteered with youth nonprofits all over Wilmington, serving in roles ranging from program coordinator to director of business and finance.
 He attended UNCW, where he graduated with University Honors, receiving a Bachelor’s Degree in Business Management.
 His passion for social justice, youth, and the arts drives everything he does.
 Permanently infected with the “travel bug,” Kevin loves traveling the world with his wife.
 In his free time, he is an environmental activist and a volunteer scuba diver for the Ft.
 Fisher Aquarium.
 He also volunteers as a Crisis Text Line counselor.
 He loves discovering music, reading, playing guitar, riding anything with two wheels, and outdoor adventure.